jabulaniapeh/rl2025/README.md

 So...let's start by pulling a local copy of the project repository down from GitHub.

-In [ ]: !git clone https://github.com/gibbons-lab/isb_course_2020 materials
+In [ ]:!git clone https://github.com/gibbons-lab/isb_course_2020 materials

 Now we are ready to set up our environment.
 This will take about 10-15 minutes.